 This easy vegetarian pasta fagioli recipe is hearty, filling and full of bold flavors.
 The hearty soup has two kinds of beans, tender pasta, sweet tomatoes and lots of fresh herbs.
 And my personal touch, a small chunk of Parmesan rind that slowly dissolves as the soup cooks.

 Pasta fagioli is one of my favorite soups to make.
-It's simple, rustic, hearty and always easy to throw together.
+The Italian soup is simple, rustic, hearty and always easy to throw together.

-Small Shaped Pasta: Elbow or macaroni shapes do well in this soup because they are similar sizes as the beans.
+Small Shaped Pasta: Ditalini pasta or macaroni shapes do well in this soup because they are similar sizes as the beans.

 Beans: Two types of beans are in this vegetarian pasta fasul soup.
 Both red kidney and white beans offer different flavors and textures.

 Canned Crushed Tomatoes: or you can use diced tomatoes, or canned whole tomatoes but use your hands to give them a good squish.